-Google Optimize, now in beta, is poised to rock the world of multivariate testing by integrating the capability to test with Google Analytics.
+Google Optimize, now publicly available, is poised to rock the world of multivariate testing by integrating the capability to test with Google Analytics.
 Sounds great – right?
 Run your own tests with a tool you’re already familiar with?

 So we took a very close look at Google Optimize to see exactly what it promises, and what it actually delivers.